 To begin with, company officials spoke about Mercedes electric cars launching this year (2021).
 Mercedes-Benz’s head of research and development, Markus Schafer, confirmed there would be 4 products on the high-end EVA platform the brand was developing, which will include two sedans, two SUVs and “maybe some more surprises to come after that,” the executive said.

 The Mercedes EQS is the first product to use the EVA platform.
 The Stuttgart-based luxury carmaker confirmed that other products on this platform would include the Mercedes EQS SUV, Mercedes EQE, and Mercedes EQE SUV.
 The Mercedes EQS offers rapid-charging at 200 kW for a “significant period of time,” enough to achieve a range of 300 km (186 miles) in just 15 min.
 Mercedes manufacturing plants in Europe, China, and USA are currently tooling up to produce electric cars on the EVA platform.

-Interestingly though, Schafer said the MMA could also fit a “nice engine” at the front, and such a product would be made as long as the market demands it, indicating that petrol, diesel or plug-in hybrids of entry level Mercedes cars could be seen side-by-side their electric counterparts.
+Next up, Schafer spoke about the Mercedes MMA platform, which will feature entry-level Mercedes electric cars like the next-generation Mercedes EQC and second-generation models of the Mercedes EQA and Mercedes EQB.
+Interestingly though, Schafer said the MMA could also fit a “nice engine” at the front, and such a product would be made as long as the market demands it, indicating that petrol, diesel or plug-in hybrids of entry-level Mercedes cars could be seen side-by-side their electric counterparts.

-The technology on the EQXX promises to fascinate, and what’s more fascinating is that these technologies could cascade into lower models and the next-generation Mercedes electric SUVs.
+Mercedes F1 HPP will bring the expertise in eMotors plus motorsport-inspired development speed.
+The technology on the EQXX promises to fascinate, and what’s thrilling is that these technologies could cascade into lower models and the next-generation Mercedes electric SUVs.